gretchenlhellstern/BIOL3070-Hellstern/Warm-up-mosquitoes-TEMPLATE.md

 indicates that WNV is most likely present.
 This can help us in targeting areas with a dense population of house finches and trying to control the growth of mosquito populations in that area.
 We can also inform our citizens to be weary of areas containing house finches.
+One limitation is our study is that we can’t track all the mosquitoes and house finches in SLC, so our data could be slightly off since it was just a proportion of the population tested, but it’s a good starting point.
+This can help guide us in the right direction of where to go next.

 # References